-Kitchen island storage can be surprisingly versatile.
-It's the focal point of your cook space, so it makes sense to have a place where must-have items can be found quickly and easily.
-Install a combination of drawers and cabinets, incorporate cubbies throughout, and hide away your vintage bottles of wine in a convenient, built-in rack.
+Kitchen islands can be surprisingly versatile.
+They tend to be the focal point of your cook space, so it makes sense to stash frequently used utensils there.
+Grab a lazy Susan to corral everything neatly.
+And add your paper towel holder or dispenser right on top.
+Install a combination of drawers and cabinets, incorporate cubbies throughout, and hide your vintage bottles of wine in a convenient, built-in rack.

-We for one can't get enough of open shelving, and clearly we're not alone, because the popular kitchen storage solution has been all over our Pinterest feeds.
-One of our favorite examples of the culinary trend is this charming kitchen belonging to Robert and Christina of New Darlings.
-It's an easy way to bring additional decor into your space, and break up the cabinet monotony, while also keeping essentials within arm's reach.
-Use your shelving for frequently-used bowls, plates, vases, and kitchen utensils.
-And you can weave in decorative objects as well.
+Let's not forget about storage that looks decorative as well.
+We for one can't get enough of open shelving, and clearly we're not alone because the popular kitchen organizational solution has been all over our Pinterest feeds.
+Mounting a few is an easy way to bring additional decor into your prep area.
+Plus, they break up the cabinet monotony while also preventing essentials from taking up valuable kitchen counter space.
+Use your shelving for bowls, plates, and vases.

 Kitchen Storage Ideas for Small Spaces

-In a small kitchen, include vertical storage with over-the-door organizers, racks that hang on the wall, and floating shelves.
-Consider purchasing a small island, or a table on casters that you can move around.
-It'll provide a little extra space to stash culinary must-haves.
-And always search retailers for ingenious products like lazy Susans, bins, drawer pegs, risers, and slide-out drawers that can be placed within your cabinets to make life and organization easier.
+Having a small pad doesn't mean you'll lose out on kitchen storage.
+It just means you need to inject your space with an extra boost of out-of-the-box thinking.
+In a small kitchen, include vertical storage with over-the-door organizers, wall-mounted pot racks, and floating shelves.
+Consider purchasing a small island or doing an easy DIY by adding casters to a petite table that you can move around.
+Both options will provide a little extra space for stashing culinary must-haves and cutlery.
+Pro tip: Always search retailers for ingenious products like lazy Susans, drawer pegs, and spice racks that can be placed within your cabinets to make life and organization easier.

 Kitchen Pantry Storage

-Most of us are totally guilty of shoving everything in our pantry, or pantry closet, closing the door, and forgetting about those ancient crackers lurking in the back.
-In order to avoid this tragic situation, take a page from Heather Bullard and devote some time to organizing this often forgotten space.
+Most of us are totally guilty of shoving everything in our pantry, closing the door, and forgetting about those ancient crackers lurking in the back.
+So in order to avoid this tragic situation, organize your extra dry goods, cleaning supplies, and stainless steel mixing bowls before putting them away..

-Don't smoosh those open cereal boxes and loose oatmeal packets onto your pantry shelves.
-Instead, come up with an organizational system that incorporates baskets, bins, risers, and lazy Susans.
+Don't smoosh those open cereal boxes and loose oatmeal packets onto your pantry shelves either.
+Instead, come up with an organizational system that incorporates reusable baskets, bins, risers, and lazy Susans.
 If you really want a gold star, be sure to label your storage containers, too.
 You can also include built-in drawers and cubbies if you have the budget.

 To save even more room, pour spices, grains, cereal, rice, and oatmeal into glass jars and canisters, just like they did in the old days.
 This pantry trend is oh-so-popular and for good reason.
-Outfitted with labels and secured with air-tight lids, you'll save precious real estate in your pantry, and it will look pleasing to the eye, too.
+Outfitted with labels and secured with air-tight lids, these jars can save precious real estate when it comes to pantry organization.
+And they'll look pleasing to the eye, too.